AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 Excess dissolved air in a treatment plant’s influent water decreases the functionality of the plant's components.
 The Dissolved Gas subteam aims to design a gravity-powered apparatus to extract excess gas from influent water prior to entry into a plant.
 The Fall 2018 subteam fabricated a small-scale prototype incorporating a fluidized bed reactor.
 The Spring 2019 subteam began to experimentally evaluate the prototype: given qualitative success, the subteam will test the prototype's effectiveness by measuring change in dissolved oxygen concentration across the apparatus.
 The Spring 2019 subteam will iterate improvements to work toward a prototype for application in an AguaClara plant.

 **To finish**
-- Introduction to the apparatus (Saul)
+- Fix the figures & add a figure to show the reactor (Tommy)
 - The experiment (Emily & Tommy & Saul)
   - This also needs to be added to the Manual.
 Easiest way to do this - write the Methods section, then copy, paste, condense into Manual.
 - ProCoDA method file description